 To be eligible for FWS, you must complete the Free Application for Federal Student Aid (FAFSA) and meet all the deadlines for supporting documentation.
 You will be evaluated for financial need and, if eligible, offered a package that may include FWS from the Financial Aid and Scholarships office (FAS).
 If you have questions regarding your eligibility for work-study, contact FASO.
 Career Services will assist eligible students in finding a position on campus or in an approved community work-study setting.
 Work-study positions are posted on Jobs4Cats.

 Once you have been awarded work-study by Financial Aid and Scholarships (FAS), you are required to find a job on campus that is affiliated with the Work-Study Program.
 Jobs are listed on Jobs4Cats.
-Your must be registered in Jobs4Cats before you can search for jobs.
+You must be an actively enrolled student before you can use the system to search for jobs.
 Follow the application instructions listed for each job.

 Remember: Work-study jobs are not positions in which you are paid to study.